 After each set of 10 lessons is completed, students are given an end-of-map quiz to test their comprehensive skill mastery.
 The quiz includes 15 questions and requires students to get 11 or more correct before moving on.
 At any point, students can revisit previous map lessons to reinforce learning.

 Reading Eggspress instruction

-In 220 Reading Eggspress Comprehension lessons, students will continue to build on their literacy knowledge by developing comprehension, fluency, and vocabulary skills to improve their Lexile® reader measure.
+In 220 Reading Eggspress Comprehension lessons, 3rd through 6th grade students will continue to build on their literacy knowledge by developing comprehension, fluency, and vocabulary skills to improve their Lexile® reader measure.
 Within each lesson, students explore up to 10 activities to make predictions, learn new vocabulary, and practice different comprehension strategies using authentic passages to help prepare them for the focus story that will appear at the end of the lesson.

 No matter where your students are practicing, they’ll receive a scaffolded series of tutorials, activities, and quizzes to help them evolve their literacy skills and become proficient readers.
 Interested in learning more about how you can make the most of your Reading Eggs subscription?
-Check out our Reading Eggs Back-to-School Checklist for tips and tricks to help you kick off a successful year using the program.
+Check out our Reading Eggs Back-to-School Planning Guide for tips and tricks to help you kick off a successful school year using the program.

 This blog was originally written by Madison Michell and has been updated.